cf73/humanity/content/collections/pages/home-page-photos.md

     -
       id: m16p74gi
       item_title: 'Empowering Commencement Speeches'
-      item_content: 'We began our popular archive of commencement speeches in 1989. now offering thirty of the most inspirational  -- from over the last hundred years and still keenly relevant today.'
+      item_content: 'We began curating our popular archive of commencement speeches in 1989, now offering thirty of the most inspirational and empowering voices from the last hundred years  --  still keenly relevant today.'
       type: accordion_item
       enabled: true
       button_link: 407d6a0a-70cb-49a9-9a6b-86e0b0a39a5a